Communication-Focused Therapy (CFT) for Anxiety and Panic Attacks

 Share

-Communication-Focused Therapy (CFT) for Anxiety and Panic Attacks is summarized here as part of the website’s research and publications hub.
-This page is written for readers who want an accessible overview before reading the paper or following citation links.
+Communication-Focused Therapy (CFT) for Anxiety and Panic Attacks is summarised here as part of the website’s research and publications hub.
+This page is a bridge between the full paper and the questions a reader may bring when anxiety or panic feels difficult to understand.

 Publication Details